muratk5n/thirdwave/en/README.md

 ---

-Amazon to open online grocery store in UAE
+Al Monitor: "Amazon to open online grocery store in UAE"

 ---